-Leaders of Top Robotics and AI Companies Call for Ban on Killer Robots
+Leaders Of Top Robotics And AI Companies Call For Ban On Killer Robots

 - Yoshua Bengio, leading deep learning expert and founder of Element AI (Canada)

-In reference to the signatories, the press release for the letter added, “Their companies employ tens of thousands of researchers, roboticists and engineers, are worth billions of dollars and cover the globe from North to South, East to West: Australia, Canada, China, Czech Republic, Denmark, Estonia, Finland, France, Germany, Iceland, India, Ireland, Italy, Japan, Mexico, Netherlands, Norway, Poland, Russia, Singapore, South Africa, Spain, Switzerland, UK, United Arab Emirates and USA.”
+In reference to the signatories, the press release for the letter added: “Their companies employ tens of thousands of researchers, roboticists and engineers, are worth billions of dollars and cover the globe from North to South, East to West: Australia, Canada, China, Czech Republic, Denmark, Estonia, Finland, France, Germany, Iceland, India, Ireland, Italy, Japan, Mexico, Netherlands, Norway, Poland, Russia, Singapore, South Africa, Spain, Switzerland, U.K., United Arab Emirates and USA.”

 Bengio explained why he signed, saying, “the use of AI in autonomous weapons hurts my sense of ethics.”
-He added that the development of autonomous weapons “would be likely to lead to a very dangerous escalation,” and that “it would hurt the further development of AI's good applications.”
-He concluded his statement to FLI saying that this “is a matter that needs to be handled by the international community, similarly to what has been done in the past for some other morally wrong weapons (biological, chemical, nuclear).”
+He added that the development of autonomous weapons “would be likely to lead to a very dangerous escalation,” and that “it would hurt the further development of AI’s good applications.”
+He concluded his statement to the Future of Life Institute saying that this “is a matter that needs to be handled by the international community, similarly to what has been done in the past for some other morally wrong weapons (biological, chemical, nuclear).”

 Stuart Russell, another of the world’s preeminent AI researchers and founder of Bayesian Logic Inc., added: